cenit-io/miesh-integrations/docs/flows/do_convert_from_sapsf_compoundemployee_to_sftpstore_perpersonal.md

-# Create a flow to convert CompoundEmployee records to a single consolidated record
+# Create a flow to convert CompoundEmployee records to a single consolidated PerPersonal record

 ## Requirements